From scepticism to evangelism: charities’ digital maturity on the up

 Organisations’ attitude to digital has shot up, from 2.8 in 2017-18 to 3.7 in 2018-19.
 That’s really nice to see (2017 was a little depressing, if I’m honest).
 It seems that we are witnessing a shift from digital scepticism to digital evangelism in some organisations.

 Although my survey shows that staff experience is on the up, I know that charities could be doing so much more.
 My conversations with clients show that staff experience is not always prioritised.
 It’s 2019, and people’s expectations of digital are high; you can order a takeaway on your watch and get Alexa to turn your lights on.
-If their videoconferencing works inconsistently or their work laptop often freezes, staff will be understandably frustrated about that!
+If their videoconferencing works inconsistently or their work laptop often freezes, staff will understandably get frustrated with that!

 4. Planning is better